Julas-core/mekelle-study-hub/README.md

 ## License

-This project is created for educational purposes at Mekelle University.
+This project is created for educational purposes at MU Study Hub.